fjebaker/blog/pages/2022-01-ray-tracing-a-cow.md

 </div>
 ~~~

-And increasing the image resolutions a litte, this cow also goes (over) around the (moon) black hole:
+And increasing the image resolutions a litte, this cow also goes around (over) the black hole (moon):

 ![](/assets/cow-render.gif)